-- Report the current coordination activities including current state, trends, needs, assess gaps and new scenarios under existing framework based on the activities of the Global Ocean Observing System (GOOS), its Regional Alliances and projects, the activities of GEO BON / MBON; in close cooperation with the GEO Blue Planet Initiative requirements; considering complementarity to, and integration with, satellite observations, and with sensitivity to a regional perspective and coastal observations.
-Include sea ice; - Support and strengthen the improvement and coordination of individual existing and planned in-situ observing systems; and - Ensure access to the data and information derived from the in-situ observing systems through the GCI.
+Highlight the current state, trends, needs, assess gaps, and new scenarios for in situ measurements, based on the activities of the Global Ocean Observing System (GOOS), its Regional Alliances and projects, the activities of GEO BON / MBON; in close cooperation with the GEO Blue Planet Initiative requirements; considering complementarity to, and integration with, satellite observations, and with sensitivity to a regional perspective and coastal observations.
+Include sea ice.

+Ensure access to the generated datasets through the GCI.